 DEPENDENT CHILD DEPENDENT TYPE DEFINITION REQUIRED DOCUMENT(S) Natural child (up to age 26) A natural (biological) child of the covered employee or domestic partner The domestic partner must be enrolled in order to enroll a natural child of the domestic partner unless there is a legal relationship between the employee and the child, i.e., the child was adopted by the employee or the employee has legal guardianship of the child.
-One (1) of the following OPTIONS: OPTION 1: Covered employee or domestic partner's most recent Federal Income Tax Return (1040, 1040A or 1040EZ) as filed with the IRS listing the child as dependent - Page 1 PLUS signature page if filed hard copy; OR - Page 1 PLUS Certificate of Electronic Filing OPTION 2 (1) of the following: Hospital release papers on hospital letterhead Letter from a physician or hospital on respective letterhead Birth Certificate Stepchild (up to age 26) A natural (biological) child of a covered employee's spouse, i.e., a stepchild of the covered employee One (1) of the following OPTIONS: OPTION 1: Covered employee or spouse's most recent Federal Income Tax Return (1040, 1040A or 1040EZ) as filed with the IRS listing the stepchild as dependent Page 1 PLUS signature page if filed hard copy; OR Page 1 PLUS Certificate of Electronic Filing OPTION 2: Birth Certificate of stepchild
+One (1) of the following OPTIONS: OPTION 1: Covered employee or domestic partner's most recent Federal Income Tax Return (1040, 1040A or 1040EZ) as filed with the IRS listing the child as dependent - Page 1 PLUS signature page if filed hard copy; OR - Page 1 PLUS Certificate of Electronic Filing OPTION 2 (1) of the following: Hospital release papers on hospital letterhead Letter from a physician or hospital on respective letterhead Birth Certificate Stepchild (up to age 26) A natural (biological) child of a covered employee's spouse, i.e., a stepchild of the covered employee One (1) of the following OPTIONS: OPTION 1: Covered employee or spouse's most recent Federal Income Tax Return (1040, 1040A or 1040EZ) as filed with the IRS listing the stepchild as dependent - Page 1 PLUS signature page if filed hard copy; OR - Page 1 PLUS Certificate of Electronic Filing OPTION 2: Birth Certificate of stepchild

 DEPENDENT CHILD DEPENDENT TYPE DEFINITION REQUIRED DOCUMENT(S) If submitting spouse's tax return or birth certificate of stepchild, and the spouse is not covered under the employee's plan, documents proving eligibility of the spouse are also required.
 Child (up to age 26) for whom the employee, spouse or domestic partner is legal guardian.
 A child for whom legal guardianship has been awarded to the covered employee, spouse or domestic partner.
 The domestic partner must be covered in order to cover a child for whom the domestic partner has been awarded legal guardianship unless there is a legal relationship between the employee and the child, i.e., the employee has legal guardianship of the child as well.
-One (1) of the following OPTIONS: OPTION 1: Covered employee, spouse or domestic partner's most recent Federal Income Tax Return (1040, 1040A or 1040EZ) as filed with the IRS listing the child as dependent Page 1 PLUS signature page if filed hard copy; OR Page 1 PLUS Certificate of Electronic Filing OPTION 2: Court documents signed by a court of competent jurisdiction If submitting spouse's tax return or court documents of legal custody, and the spouse is not covered under the employee's plan, documents proving eligibility_of the spouse are also required.
-Adopted child (up to age 26) A legally adopted child of the covered employee, spouse or domestic partner, includes children placed in anticipation of a legal adoption The domestic partner must be covered in order to cover an adopted child of the domestic partner unless there is a legal relationship between the employee and the child, i.e., the child was One (1) of the following OPTIONS: OPTION 1: Covered employee, spouse or domestic partner's most recent Federal Income Tax Return (1040, 1040A or 1040EZ) as filed with the IRS listing the child as dependent Page 1 PLUS signature page if filed hard copy; OR Page 1 PLUS Certificate of Electronic Filing
+One (1) of the following OPTIONS: OPTION 1: Covered employee, spouse or domestic partner's most recent Federal Income Tax Return (1040, 1040A or 1040EZ) as filed with the IRS listing the child as dependent - Page 1 PLUS signature page if filed hard copy; OR - Page 1 PLUS Certificate of Electronic Filing OPTION 2: Court documents signed by a court of competent jurisdiction If submitting spouse's tax return or court documents of legal custody, and the spouse is not covered under the employee's plan, documents proving eligibility of the spouse are also required.
+Adopted child (up to age 26) A legally adopted child of the covered employee, spouse or domestic partner, includes children placed in anticipation of a legal adoption The domestic partner must be covered in order to cover an adopted child of the domestic partner unless there is a legal relationship between the employee and One (1) of the following OPTIONS: OPTION 1: Covered employee, spouse or domestic partner's most recent Federal Income Tax Return (1040, 1040A or 1040EZ) as filed with the IRS listing the child as dependent - Page 1 PLUS signature page if filed hard copy; OR - Page 1 PLUS Certificate of Electronic Filing the child, i.e., the child was adopted by the employee as well or the employee has OPTION 2: Court documents for the adopted child from a court of